goetzrobin/we-still-alive-netlify/src/pages/about/index.md

 In summary, with -WeStillAlive-, I want to share the content of actuality and familiarity giving a scientific point of view to well-understood subjects let sometimes lay into superficiality.
 My goal is to create a pleasant atmosphere in which one person's interest and curiosity can come meet science and its educative objective.
 With that, I want to engage people and science from a more global perspective, a place to place from Nairobi to Italy back to Philadelphia where I study.

-I truly believe science and medicine will be at the need for a broader approach, a global approach that lastly can come together for the benefit of one public healthcare unit.
+I truly believe science and medicine will be at the need of a broader approach, a global system that can come together for the benefit of one public healthcare community.

 ### Michele Ganz - Author